zobnin/aiolauncher_scripts/README_APP_WIDGETS.md

 ### Introduction

 Before you start working with app widgets, you need to find out the app widget provider's name and the widget interface structure.
-Both can be done using the [android-widget-dumper.lua](samples/android-widget-dumper.lua) script.
+Both can be done using the [android-widget-dumper.lua](dev/android-widget-dumper.lua) script.
 Enter the package name of the desired application in its global variable `app_pkg` and run the script.
 It will display all the widgets available for that application.
 Click on the widget name, and you will see its provider name (first line) and a tree-like structure of its UI.
 Click on the text to copy it.

+_Note: Some widgets can dynamically change their UI depending on their size.
+If you encounter such a widget, update the value of the `widget_size` variable by specifying a string from `1x1` to `4x4`.
+In other cases, leave the value as `nil`._

 Take, for example, The Weather Channel app (package name: `com.weather.Weather`).
 Install this app and add its package name to the dumper script.
 After running the dumper, it will show you a list of widgets.
 Click on "Widget 2x2".
 A widget configuration screen will open.
 Click Done at the top of the configurator screen, and you will see the data of this widget.
 The first line will be the provider's name: